mmaxirod8/3D-Models/Custom Keyboard/README.md

 * **Peripheral Support:** Dedicated I2C headers for the OLED module and GPIO mapping for the rotary encoder switch.

 ### 📦 3D Modeling
+* The layer-by-layer construction of the keyboard can be seen through the `.f3d` files.
 * **Enclosure:** Custom-designed chassis to house the PCB securely.
 * **Compatibility:** Precise mounting holes for Cherry MX style switches and vertical encoder clearance.